MicrosoftDocs/architecture-center/docs/framework/hybrid/hybrid-cost.md

 ### Tips

 - **Start slow**.
 Light up new capabilities as needed.
 Most of Azure Arc's resources are free to start.
-- **Save time with unified management<!--CAF Overlap "unified management"-->** for your on-premises and cloud workloads by projecting them all into Azure.
+- **Save time with unified management** for your on-premises and cloud workloads by projecting them all into Azure.
-- **Automate and delegate** remediation of incidents and problems to service teams without IT intervention.<!--CAF Overlap-->
+- **Automate and delegate** remediation of incidents and problems to service teams without IT intervention.

 ## Azure Architecture Center (AAC) resources related to hybrid cost

 Optimize administration of SQL Server instances in on-premises and multi-cloud environments by using Azure Arc: https://docs.microsoft.com/azure/architecture/hybrid/azure-arc-sql-server